AmineDjeghri/OASIS-Semantic-Image-Synthesis/README.md

 # AMAL-Project
 Implementation of OASIS model, from the paper 'You Only Need Adversarial Supervision for Semantic Image Synthesis'.

-All the model(discriminator,generator, scores...ect.) was coded by us from **scratch**, except the SPADEResnetBlock module (modules.py) which, like in the paper, was based on the offical SPADE modules.
+All the project(discriminator,generator, scores,train, generate..ect.) was coded by us from **scratch**, except the SPADEResnetBlock module (in modules.py) which, like in the paper, was based on the offical SPADE modules.

 * Authors of this implementation : All authors provided the same work in terms of time, effort and contributions
   - Claire Bizon Monroc ( Discriminator, Training/test loop)